We are located in seven different locations throughout southwest Michigan.

 Oakland Drive Campus

 The Oakland Drive Campus at 1000 Oakland Drive, Kalamazoo includes the medical school ambulatory clinics, residency programs, administrative offices, and training rooms.
 The Oakland Drive campus is located 1.3 miles from the W.E.
 Upjohn M.D.
 Campus and includes the Linda Richards Administration building, with 43,150 square feet of office space used by clinical faculty and administrative support staff.
-Attached to the Linda Richards building is the WMed Clinics, located in a modern 60,000 square-foot clinical building.
+Attached to the Linda Richards building is the WMed Health clinics, located in a modern 60,000 square-foot clinical building.
 The clinics are open to patients for scheduled appointments and provide medical and surgical care for children and adults.

 Department of Psychiatry on the Ascension Borgess Hospital Campus

 The WMed Department of Psychiatry is housed in the Ascension Borgess North Professional Building at 1717 Shaffer St. on the campus of Ascension Borgess Hospital.
 It is the site for ambulatory psychiatric care.
 The clinic is open to patients for scheduled appointments and provides mental health care services for children and adults.

 Family Medicine Clinic at the Family Health Center